google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

 If not specified, it indicates that any encryption scheme is acceptable.
 Note that [Clear Key] always supports the `'cenc'` scheme.

-Snippet below shows you how to query two configurations with different encryption schemes.
+The example below shows how to query two configurations with different encryption schemes.
 In this case, only one will be chosen.

     await navigator.requestMediaKeySystemAccess('org.w3.clearkey', [